-If you’ve ever asked yourselves “Which is the best OS for hacking?” than you’re exactly where you should be, in your room, and on this exact page!
+If you’ve ever asked yourselves “Which is the best OS for hacking in 2020?” than you’re exactly where you should be, in your room, and on this exact page!

 Security and Hacking has always been a passion of mine, and I’m sure you too have wanted to become a hacker at least at some point of your life, for some duration of time at least.